GavAng/procedural_characters_gui/README.md

 2. Run *main.py*

-3. Once you have clicked 'Open GUI', you can only scroll by holding and dragging the thin scrollbar on the right
+3. Once you have clicked *Open GUI* you can only scroll by holding and dragging the thin scrollbar on the right